vijaylondhe/DevOps-Projects/Project-03:Lift-and-Shift-Webapp-On-AWS/README.md

 - Login to the AWS account.
 - Create key pair to access the instances.
 - Create Security groups, so that only required ports will be opened on the instances.
-- Launch the EC2 instances with userdata.
+- Launch the EC2 instances (for Apache Tomcat, Memcached, RabbitMQ and MySQL) with userdata.
 - Update the IP addresses in Route53.
 - Build the application from the source code.
 - Upload the artifact to S3 storage.